patternfly/patternfly/src/pages/guidelines.md

 ### Global variables

-The main reason to have global variables is to maintain consistency, and they adhere to these rules:
+The main reason to have global variables is to maintain consistency.
+They adhere to the following rules:

 - They are prefixed with the word `global` and follow the formula `--pf-global--concept--modifier--state--PropertyCamelCase`.
-  - A `concept` is something like a `spacer` or `main-title`;
+  - a `concept` is something like a `spacer` or `main-title`;
   - a `state` is something like  `hover`, or `expanded`;
   - a `modifier` is something like  `sm`, or `lg`;
   - and a `PropertyCamelCase` is something like `BackgroundColor` or `FontSize`.
 - They are concepts, never tied to an element or component.
-This is wrong: `--pf-global--h1--FontSize`, this is right: `--pf-global--main-title--FontSize`.
+This is incorrect: `--pf-global--h1--FontSize`, this is correct: `--pf-global--main-title--FontSize`.

 For example a global variable setup would look like: